zar-moethu/staying-connected-through-statistics/README.md

 - **Statistics doesn’t have to be complicated** — this project is meant to show that even simple data can tell meaningful stories.
 - Data analysis and statistical thinking are ongoing learning journeys.
 This work is a living document, open to iteration, feedback, and collaboration.
 Its value lies not only in the results but also in the process of discovery and reflection.

-⚠️ **Disclaimer:** This dashboard is intended for visual learning and demonstration purposes only — not for business or operational use.
+⚠️ **Disclaimer:** This project is intended for visual learning and demonstration purposes only — not for business or operational use.